pion/webrtc/README.md

 * Send a video file to multiple browser in real time, perfectly synchronized movie watching.
 * Send a webcam on a small device to your browser, with no additional server required
-* Securely send video between two servers
+* Securely send data between two servers, without using pub/sub
 * Record your webcam and do special effects server side
 * Build a conferencing application that processes audio/video and make decisions off of it